-The Elizabeth McKenna Scholarship Fund.-This Fund was instituted in 1928 by Mr. James D. McKenna, of Sussex, N. B., to commemorate the seventieth anniversary of the marriage of his parents, Peter and Elizabeth McKenna, of Dartmouth, N. S. For the present one Scholarship of the value of \$200 will be open to award.
+The Elizabeth McKenna Scholarship Fund.- This Fund was instituted in 1928 by Mr. James D McKenna, of Sussex, N. B., to commemorate the seventieth anniversary of the marriage of his parents, Peter and Elizabeth McKenna, of Dartmouth, N. S. For the present one Scholarship of the value of \$200 will be open to award.
 It is tenable for one year by a student intending to enter the Faculty of Arts and Science.
 Applicants must be bona fide residents of one of the Maritime Provinces and in need of financial assistance.
-Applications, accompanied by certificates showing worthiness, financial circumstances and academic qualifications, must be submitted before September 1, 1933.
+Applications, accompanied by certificates showing worthiness, financial circumstances and academic qualifications, must be submitted before September 1, 1934.

 University Aid Fund.-This Fund has been established to provide assistance toward the payment of tuition fees for meritorious students who are unable to attend the University without assistance.
-Applications accompanied by certificates showing worthiness, financial circumstances, and academic qualifications must be submitted before September 1, 1933.
+Applications accompanied by certificates showing worthiness, financial circumstances, and academic qualifications must be submitted before September 1, 1934.

-The Leonard Foundation, created by Lieut.-Col. and Mrs. R. W. Leonard, of St. Catharines, Ont., has established a number of Scholarships, tenable at certain specified colleges, of which Dalhousie is one, for selected students of certain defined classes.
+The Leonard Foundation, created by Lieut.
+Col. and Mrs. R. W. Leonard, of St. Catharines, Ont., has established a number of Scholarships, tenable at certain specified colleges, of which Dalhousie is one, for selected students of certain defined classes.
+Applications must be in the hands of the Foundation on or before May 1st.
 For detailed information address The University Office.